 Serendipitously, in October of 2018, the Alliance for Period Supplies scheduled the first national conference on Period Leadership in Atlanta.
 Members of Georgia STOMP attended the conference and it became a turning point for the coalition.
 With leaders from all over the country present, coalition attendees were challenged to look beyond the tax elimination issue to numerous areas of menstrual inequity.

-In summary, Georgia STOMP believes that a general lack of understanding about women’s menstrual needs has led to inequity not just in our tax base, but in institutions and public spaces across the state.
+Georgia STOMP believes that a general lack of understanding about menstrual needs has led to inequity not just in our tax base, but in institutions and public spaces across the state.

-- working with legislators and researchers statewide to develop a pilot project related to period poverty and its effects on education of women in our state’s public schools.
+- addressing period poverty and its effects on the education of women in our state’s public schools.

-- vigorously pursuing the elimination of state sales tax on menstrual products, holding that it is a minimum that can be done to address the issue of period poverty and menstrual equity in our state, easing access to these medically necessary and essential products for women in Georgia.
+- vigorously pursuing the elimination of state sales tax on menstrual products, holding that it is a minimum that can be done to address menstrual equity in Georgia.